keu/docs/astro/deploy-code.md

 To deploy your DAGs, run:

 ```
-astrocloud deploy
+astro deploy
 ```

 This command returns a list of Deployments available in your Workspace and prompts you to pick one.

 After you select a Deployment, the CLI parses your DAGs to ensure that they don't contain basic syntax and import errors.
-This test is equivalent to the one that runs during `astrocloud dev parse` in a local Airflow environment.
+This test is equivalent to the one that runs during `astro dev parse` in a local Airflow environment.
 If any of your DAGs fail this parse, the deploy to Astro will also fail.

 If your code passes the parse, the CLI builds your Astro project directory into a new Docker image pushes this image to Astro.

 :::tip

-To force a deploy even if your project has DAG errors, you can run `astrocloud deploy --force`.
+To force a deploy even if your project has DAG errors, you can run `astro deploy --force`.
 :::

 :::tip

-To validate your code before deploying it to Astro, you can run `astrocloud deploy --pytest`.
+To validate your code before deploying it to Astro, you can run `astro deploy --pytest`.
 Adding the `--pytest` flag makes the CLI run all tests in your project's `tests` directory using [Pytest](https://docs.pytest.org/en/7.0.x/contents.html).
 If any of these tests fail, your code deploy will also fail.
 This can help you prevent your team from deploying DAGs to Astro that aren't production-grade.

 For more information about using Pytest, see [Test and Troubleshoot](test-and-troubleshoot-locally.md#test-dags-locally-with-pytest).